 First, ask yourself whether the college provides an overall good education for the price.
 Remember, tuition is not the only cost.
 Your child will need money for room and board, books and supplies, transportation, and other miscellaneous fees.
 This combined cost is known as the cost of attendance.
 Compare the cost of attendance at colleges that interest your child.

 Next, see whether the college offers any special cost-cutting measures.
 For example, is there a flexible tuition payment plan that lets you spread costs over 10 or 12 months?
 A three-year degree program?
 A five-year joint graduate/undergraduate degree program?
 A tuition discount for siblings or alumni?
-An opportunity to take courses on-line?
+An opportunity to take courses online?

 You'll also want to examine the college's record on financial aid.
 What percentage of students receive need-based financial aid?
 Of these, what percentage of students have 100 percent of their need met?
 If costs are a main concern, you'll want to target those colleges that consistently meet a high percentage of their students' financial needs.
 This statistic is readily available from college guidebooks.

 You might also ask what percentage of students take advantage of work-study programs.
 Does every student who requests a work-study assignment get one?
 Also, does the college offer merit aid (not based on financial need) for academic, athletic, musical, or other abilities?
-If so, who should be contacted?
+If so, whom should be contacted?

 While you're in the financial arena, now may be a good time to discuss any related concerns with your child.
 For example, will you expect your child to contribute to his or her education?
 With savings?
 With student loans?
 And how much?
 It's important for your child to have an awareness of the financial implications (for you and for him or her) of choosing a college.

 One final note: Even if a college's sticker price is daunting, your child should consider applying if the college is otherwise a good fit.
 Remember, the college may award your child a generous financial aid package that may translate into a lower actual out-of-pocket cost for you over four years, compared with a less expensive school on your child's list that didn't offer as generous an aid package.
-However, you'll need to set a financial limit on what you can afford to pay before the acceptance letters start arriving--it's hard to resist the lure of having your child accept a slot at a prestigious university, even if it means overextending yourself financially.
+However, you'll need to set a financial limit on what you can afford to pay before the acceptance letters start arriving—it's hard to resist the lure of having your child accept a slot at a prestigious university, even if it means overextending yourself financially.

 © 2003 by Forefield Inc.